 When we say, “Budget your money,” most people cringe but budgeting doesn’t have to be a bad word.
 Think of it as an opportunity to save while also getting to enjoy museums, festivals, and that much-needed massage.
 Apps like Groupon offer specials, especially during the off-peak season, making spa day or a museum visit more affordable while keeping you on budget.

 Other ways to save include downloading restaurant coupons, taking advantage of lunch specials rather than the more expensive dinner options, and bringing your lunch from home.
 Many people frown at the thought of planning and packing lunches but think about it this way.
 If you’re working four shifts a week at $10 per meal, that’s $40 per week or $2,080 a year!
 That’s a whole vacation budget spent just on lunch.

 Some of our travel nurses opt to bike, walk, or take public transportation rather than driving.
-Not only does it save on gas, it saves on car repairs.
+Not only does it save on-the job vehicle expenses, it saves on car repairs.
 If you’re a two-car household, consider selling one of the cars to pay down debt or start an emergency fund.

 While you’re doing all that working, budgeting, and saving, we also recommend having fun!

 It is exciting to be in a new place but remember to take time to learn the ins and outs of being a visitor.

 Tourist venues tend to have peak and off-peak seasons.
 In Arizona, there are hundreds of golf courses to experience but if you’re visiting in the winter, plan for expensive greens fees and crowded courses because the demand is higher than in the 100+ degree summer.
 In California, anywhere near the beach, Sea World, or similar attractions are going to be expensive when eating out because of the location.
 For these and many other places, the best prices, smallest crowds, and shortest wait times are during the week during the day.